Skip to main content

 A variety of situations make cortisol, noradrenaline and adrenaline levels fluctuate throughout the day.
 Measuring these substances at one point in time doesn’t explain what happens in fibromyalgia patients day after day.
 A German team followed a group of fibromyalgia patients for two weeks.6 Their goal was to explore the link between cortisol levels, sympathetic system activity, physical activity, and measures of fatigue.

 Lower morning cortisol levels corresponded to feeling more physically fatigued.
 Measures of sympathetic activity did not correlate with fatigue.
-So, cortisol may have a greater influence on your level of exhaustion.
-When looking at activity levels, days with greater physical activity predicted higher fatigue ratings the next day.
+So, cortisol appears to be the adrenal hormone with the greatest influence on your degree of fibromyalgia-related fatigue.
+When looking at activity levels, days with greater physical activity predicted higher exhaustion ratings the next day.

 “Our findings underline the fact that patients with fibromyalgia might find it hard to begin and adhere to exercise programs,” write the study authors.
-They point out patients likely benefit from such programs, but physical exhaustion can impede one’s ability to exercise.
+They point out patients likely benefit from such programs, but being physically drained will impede one’s ability to exercise.

 Treatment

 Treating the physical fatigue of fibromyalgia is not easy.
 You can’t simply take cortisol, nor can you take glucocorticoids because they suppress immune functions.
-Various supplements may help (see Diet & Nutrition), but probably not as much as you would like.7 Here are two possibilities:
+See our article on Fatigue in Fibromyalgia for advice from three treatment experts.
+In addition, various supplements may help (see Diet & Nutrition), but probably not as much as you would like.7 Here are two possibilities:

 • Coenzyme Q10 (300-400 mg/day)